 Mexico Field School - Sustainable Tourism

-This Field School is being generously funded by Air Transat who are donating (in-kind) the flights and hotel accommodations for the selected participants.
+This Field School is being generously funded by Transat who are donating (in-kind) the flights and hotel accommodations for the selected participants.
 Students will also engage in team work culminating in a final assignment “white paper” post-trip, proposing a Sustainable Tourism Practices Implementation Plan.
 This report will be presented to the Transat stakeholders which may lay the groundwork for further recommendations, studies, or an action plan.
-Find out more about Air Transat's

 Field School Details

-There will be approximately one week of classes on the U of Guelph campus in late April, followed by one week of experiential learning in Cancun, Mexico.
+There will be approximately one week of classes on the U of G campus in mid-April, followed by one week of experiential learning in Cancun, Mexico.

 Students will be registered in HTM 4500 for 0.5 credits.
 A tentative course outline is attached at the bottom of this page.